 How to pay for your course

-In the following years, 50% of fees are due before the start of the first semester and the balance is due by 31 January.
+In subsequent years, 50% of fees are due before the start of the first semester, with the balance due by 31 January.

 We currently offer three tuition fee payment methods.

 This can be done using the bank account details below:

 Account name: RCSI Student Fees Account, Bank of Ireland, St Stephen’s Green, Dublin 2

 IBAN no: IE75 BOFI 9000 8410 0440 74

 Students can also pay their RCSI tuition fees using the Transfermate (a third-party payment service) facility.
 This is particularly useful if you require a receipt for visa or travel purposes, as you will receive confirmation/receipt of payment immediately.